maniospas/sigmastar/README.md

 ## 🧩 Lambdas

-Create a lambda function with partially applied values by placing `value|` before a function call.
+Create a lambda with partially applied arguments by placing `value|` before a function call.
 This creates a new function that calls the original whlle setting the value as first argument.
 To avoid ambiguity, **cast the result to a named type primitive**